eikendev/sectxt/README.md

 ## Usage

 Mozilla maintains a [list of popular websites](https://moz.com/top500).
-Running `./checktop500` downloads that list, and runs `sectxtcov` against it.
+Running `./checktop500` downloads that list, and runs `sectxt` against it.
 As a result, you will see how many of these websites deploy a `security.txt` file.

 For the script to run you need to install [xsv](https://github.com/BurntSushi/xsv), which is another convenient utility by [BurntSushi](https://github.com/BurntSushi).